geoglows/training.geoglows.org/docs/index.md

 to learn how to retrieve and use the data that GEOGLOWS offers.

-If you are looking to understand where the Retrospective and Forecast data come from, start there!
-And to see the impact and possible applications of GEOGLOWS data, see the **Overview** section or the **Applications** section.
+If you are looking to understand where the Retrospective and Forecast data come from, start in the **Retrospective Data** or **Forecast Data** sections, respectively.
+And to see the impact and possible applications of GEOGLOWS data, see the "Stories" in the **Overview** section or the **Applications** section.